pozdeyevlab/gwas-analysis/five-fold-prs-validation/README.md

 *Randomly generated example data is provided in example_inputs.
 Please use this data to format your own inputs*

 ## Outputs
+1) {output_dir}/delong/*.tsv
+    Tsv's with all possible combinations of weigth file and prediction with their p-values
+2) {output_dir}/five_fold_final/*.tsv
+    Matrix formatted output for AUC's where the x-axis is the weight file and the y-axis is the predicted phenotype

 ## Environment Build & Running the Workflow
 ```{bash}